karthikmca39/Resideohackathon/README.md

 * Used Azure Cloud – Free Tier
 * Created Azure IOT Hub to push sensor data
 * Created Azure data bricks for streaming data analytics
-* Azure blob and cosmos and SQL for Hot and cold data storage
+* Azure blob and SQL for Hot and cold data storage
 * Able to discover devices AC,fan,washing machine,light.For this prototype we have added this metadata
 * Explored and identified machine learning algorithm for building up EneryHomecontroller Model for predictive analysis
 * Web dashboard to show up energy usage and Intelligent smart alerts and smart actions